skasim/gm-fabric-jvm/documentation/Config.md

         myFirstMicroserviceManager = new MyFirstMicroserviceManager
       }

-If classes are instantiated before the __premain__ and there attributes are being called within the code, they will always return the __DEFAULT__ value.
+If classes are instantiated before the __premain__ and their attributes are being called within the code, they will always return the __DEFAULT__ value.